proplot-dev/proplot/docs/why.rst

 cause asymmetry in plots with more than one subplot, since the space allocated for the colorbar is "stolen" from the parent axes.

-It is also notoriously difficult to make colorbars that span multiple subplots in matplotlib.
-You have to supply `~matplotlib.figure.Figure.colorbar` with an axes that you drew yourself, generally using an elaborate `~matplotlib.gridspec.GridSpec` specification.
-This requires so much tinkering that most users just add identical colorbars to every single subplot!

 ..
    And since colorbar widths are specified in *axes relative* coordinates,